nodejs/node/doc/api/stream.md

 #### transform.\_flush(callback)

-* `callback` {Function} A callback function (optionally with an error argument) to be called when remaining data has been flushed.
+* `callback` {Function} A callback function (optionally with an error argument and data) to be called when remaining data has been flushed.

 *Note*: **This function MUST NOT be called by application code directly.** It should be implemented by child classes, and called only by the internal Readable